jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Physical-Server/Pricing/Price-Overview.md

 </table>

 Note:

 The EIP prices are different depending on the regions and the IP providers.
 The specific price is subject to the region and line selected at the time of purchase.
 The regions in the table are not all open; some regions are in preparation for opening.

+The bandwidth quota is shared by the public network IPV4 and the public network IPV6.